mengqian989/vzlib/medinfo2019/README.md

 $ python ../plos/eval.py --input brca_pmc_top4.txt --output brca_top4_eval_all.csv
 ```

-The resulting file has a set of given parameters and evaluation values for each line in the following order.
+The resulting file has a set of given parameters and evaluation metric values for each line in the following order.

 > r, d, n, k, c, h, vd, v, ai, fms

-r and d are for vcgs, n is number of dimensions set for SVD, k is for k-means, and the rest are cluster qualities: c = completeness, h = homogeneity, vd = v-measure-a, v = v-measure-b, ai = adjusted rand index, and fms = Fowlkes-Mallows index.
+r and d are VCGS's parameters, n is the number of dimensions (components) for SVD, k is for k-means, and the rest are cluster qualities: c = completeness, h = homogeneity, vd = v-measure-a, v = v-measure-b, ai = adjusted rand index, and fms = Fowlkes-Mallows index.

 v-measure-a and v-measure-b are different in how to treat multi-label cases.
 The former treats treats (A, M1) and (A, M2) with evenly divided importance in evaluation, and the latter treats them as independent instances in evaluation.